IDCI-Consulting/StepBundle/Resources/doc/events.md

     ;
 ```

+The doExecute method will be triggered as soon as symfony dispatches a form event.
-The stickable events names are the same than the symfony form events names
+The bind events names are the same as the symfony form events names

 * pre_set_data
 * post_set_data